Engee documentation

 -22.3 dB

-The time between output updates is equal to the product of the Samples per frame and Sample time parameters.
-For example, if Sample time and Samples per frame are equal to 1, the unit outputs a frame every second.
-If Samples per frame is increased to 10, the block will output a 10-element vector every 10 seconds.
-This ensures that the equivalent output rate is independent of the Samples per frame parameters.
+The time between updates of the output signal is equal to the product of the values of the parameter Samples per frame and Sample time.
+For example, if Sample time and Samples per frame are equal 1 the block outputs a frame every second.
+If you increase Samples per frame to 10, then the block will output a 10-element vector every 10 seconds.
+This ensures that the equivalent output speed is independent of the Samples per frame parameter.